First solo budget travel trip

 After years of fantasizing and thinking “I wish I could do that” – I finally stopped thinking about it and took the plunge.
 I quit my job, I sold as much as I could (it wasn’t much) and saved as much as I could (again, it was no way near enough.)
 My first backpack was bought, it was packed and off I went to embark on my first solo budget travel trip with the little amount of money I had managed to save.

 Although I can now be considered a seasoned solo budget traveler, it wasn’t always the case.
-Back in 2010, I was just as novice and wide-eyed as anybody about to head out on their first solo budget trip.
+Back in 2010, I was just as novice and wide-eyed as anybody who’s going to be traveling alone for the first time.

-At the end of the day though, everybody who chooses to travel solo has their own reasons, and you will have yours.
-It could be as simple as there’s just nobody else who can travel with you.
-It could be to challenge and prove that you can do it or you might just want to give it a go.
-You might be running away from your problems or something even deeper – Whatever it is, it’s your reason.
+Anybody who chooses to travel alone has their own reasons as to why and you will have yours.
+It could be as simple as there’s just nobody else that can go with you, to challenge and prove to yourself you can do it or you might just want to give it a go.
+You might even be running away from your problems or something even deeper – Whatever it is, it’s your reason.
 (If you’re interested in why I travel solo, have a gander at this – Solo traveling: Why it suits me!)

 Just remember, it doesn’t matter who you are or what the reasoning behind your decision is; solo budget travel will challenge you.
 It won’t just take you out of your comfort zone, it will yank you out of it!
 Especially if you’re looking to do it long-term – but that’s half the fun and why some of us love it so much!

-No amount of planning and research will truly prepare you for your first experience – It’s going to be a crazy, unpredictable ride filled with incredible highs and lows.
-My advice for you?
+No amount of planning and research will truly prepare you for your first solo travel experience – It’s going to be a crazy, unpredictable ride filled with incredible highs and lows.
+My advice to you?
 Strap in and get ready for the ride!